 Resources for Building Visual Displays:

-Texts at The Writing Lab: several copies of Robin Williams’ The Non-Designer’s Design Book available.
+- Texts at The Writing Lab: several copies of Robin Williams’ The Non-Designer’s Design Book are available.
 Although they cannot be checked out, anyone can stop by and use them.